Health Codes (Chinese mobile app group): Place code

-Problem and conflict
+Criticism

-Surveillance and invasion of privacy
+Invasion of privacy

 The application can extract a variety of personal data collected by the government, with in-depth and extensive large-scale surveillance.
 The system used is the same as the official system for tracking "key personnel" (referring to several broad groups of people that the authorities believe are problematic, including Turkic Muslims and drug users), but the difference is that the modification is aimed at people who have close contacts with the virus.

-After the launch of the "Health Code", a reporter from the "New York Times" analyzed the "Health Code" code and found that the system can not only determine whether someone is at risk of infection in real time, but also share user information with public security agencies to monitor their location and health.
-In this situation, the user’s personal information, location and identification code will be sent to the server, which may exist for a long time after the epidemic is over, and then help the government to monitor.
+After the launch of the Health Code, a reporter from the New York Times analyzed the code of the Health Code, and found that the system could not only determine whether someone is at risk of infection in real time, but also share user information with public security agencies to monitor their location and health.
+In this situation, the user's personal information, location and identification code will be sent to the server, which may exist for a long time after the epidemic is over, and then help the government to monitor.
 Wang Songlian, a researcher at Human Rights Watch in China, believes that the "health code" is "one of the milestones in the history of China's large-scale surveillance".
 There are also people who believe that personal medical privacy may be improperly abused.
 Due to the disputes arising from this issue, regional discordant video transmissions and the lack of supporting remedial measures for system failures have also led to a lot of public grievances and disputes.
 For example, a Hubei native who returned to work in Shanghai was given a red code, and some people's health codes suddenly changed color in front of the station.
 Shangguan News, a subsidiary of Jiefang Daily, claimed that "the red code for the destination code of Wuhan people leaving the province is the default" is not true.
 After an individual is assigned a category (color), there is almost no way for review or appeal.
-In July 2020, the Ministry of Foreign Affairs of the People's Republic of China issued a document stating that “using the epidemic to use big data technology to carry out large-scale surveillance, infringing on citizens’ privacy rights” is a fallacy.
+In July 2020, the Ministry of Foreign Affairs of the People's Republic of China issued a document stating that "using the epidemic to use big data technology to carry out large-scale surveillance, infringing on citizens' privacy rights" is a fallacy.

 The Hangzhou Municipal Health Commission launched a plan on May 22, intending to integrate the original health code with more personal health information, and will build an overall health scoring system for comparison and ranking with different citizens, communities and companies.
 Once the plan was reported, it caused an uproar on social media.
 A large number of netizens questioned that the collection of data violated personal privacy and may also lead to discrimination.
 Some critics pointed out that this was a blind collusion between business and administration, and that it would be a bad example to propose an upgrade of the health code in a model city of e-government.